GrahamDumpleton-abandoned/s2i-ipython-notebook/README.md

 To load the templates into an OpenShift environment you can use the command:

     oc create -f https://raw.githubusercontent.com/GrahamDumpleton/s2i-ipython-notebook/master/ipython-template.json

+If desired and you have administration access, you can also load the templates into the ``openshift`` namespace so that they are available automatically across all projects.

+    oc create -f https://raw.githubusercontent.com/GrahamDumpleton/s2i-ipython-notebook/master/ipython-template.json -n openshift

 ## Available application templates